-Hb E is the 3rd most prevalent Hb worldwide (after Hb A and Hb S), primarily in Southeast Asian (> 15% incidence of homozygous disease) populations, although rarely in Chinese populations.
-Heterozygotes (Hb AE) are asymptomatic.
-Patients heterozygous for Hb E and beta-thalassemia have a hemolytic disease more severe than S-thalassemia or homozygous Hb E disease and usually have splenomegaly.
+Hemoglobin (Hb) E is the 3rd most prevalent hemoglobin worldwide (after Hb A and Hb S).
+It occurs primarily in Southeast Asian (> 15% incidence of homozygous disease) populations, although rarely in people of Chinese ancestry.
+Patients who are heterozygous (Hb AE) are asymptomatic.
+Patients heterozygous for Hb E and beta-thalassemia Thalassemias Thalassemias are a group of inherited microcytic, hemolytic anemias characterized by defective hemoglobin synthesis.
+Alpha-thalassemia is particularly common among people with African, Mediterranean... read more have a hemolytic disease more severe than hemoglobin S-beta-thalassemia Hemoglobin S–Beta-Thalassemia Disease Hemoglobin S–beta-thalassemia disease is a hemoglobinopathy that causes symptoms similar to those of sickle cell disease, but less severe.
+(See also Overview of Hemolytic Anemia.)
+Because of... read more or homozygous Hb E disease and usually have splenomegaly.

-In heterozygotes (Hb AE), a microcytosis is present without anemia, and target cells can be seen on peripheral blood smear.
-In homozygotes, a mild microcytic anemia with prominent target cells exists.
+In patients who are heterozygous (Hb AE), a microcytosis is present without anemia, and target cells can be found on a peripheral blood smear.
+In patients who are homozygous, a mild microcytic anemia with prominent target cells exists.

-Diagnosis of Hb E disorders is by Hb electrophoresis.
+Diagnosis of hemoglobin E disease is by hemoglobin electrophoresis.

 Most patients do not require treatment.
-However, patients with severe disease may benefit from chronic transfusions or splenectomy.
+However, patients with severe disease may benefit from periodic transfusions or splenectomy.